This article was updated on July 21, 2019.

 Ultimately, if you want consistent service during your stay, tip accordingly and you’ll be well looked after by the staff.
 Some hotels won’t have doorman or porter services so you won’t need to worry about tipping for these.

-My Tip: When it comes to bags, stick to the $2 a bag in cash rule.
-When it comes to calling a taxi also stick to $2.
-If you use the valet service of a hotel, stick to a minimum of $2-3 when picking up or dropping off your car – but depending on the quality of the hotel, then a minimum of $5 and higher will be expected anytime you use it.
+My Tip: When it comes to bags, stick to the $1-2 a bag in cash rule.
+When it comes to calling a taxi also stick to $2 in cash.
+If you use the valet service of a hotel, stick to a minimum of $5 when picking up or dropping off your car – but depending on the quality of the hotel, then a minimum of $5-10 or higher will be expected anytime you use it.

 If you ask for general help, this is considered part of the concierge’s job.
 If you have a concierge book anything for you, then you should tip them for helping you.

 Housekeeping is a service which is offered daily in every hotel – high level or not.
-Housekeepers will assist you with a range of things including making your bed up, (some will also offer turn down service in the evening), changing your sheets (if requested), replacing your towels etc.
+Housekeepers will assist you with a range of things including making your bed, complimentary turn down service in the evening, changing your sheets (if requested), replacing your towels etc.

 Don’t forget to leave a tip at the end of your stay based on the amount you’d normally leave per day.
 Housekeeping will completely clean your room before the next guest arrives, so it is pretty nice to leave them with at least a few dollars.

 My Tip: If you do want housekeeping to service your room, then leave $2-$5 in cash on the bed each time you need it.
 If you travel solo then stick to $2 each time you use it.
-(That’s what I do!)
+When departing a hotel, I would leave at least $2 in cash on the bed.

-Before tipping, be sure to check whether a room service charge is added to your bill.
+Before tipping, be sure to check whether a room service charge has been added to your bill.
 Note that this is not a tip, but a charge that the hotel receives.
-It just may affect the overall total of your bill.
+It just may affect the overall total of your bill, besides the price of the food and tip.

 If you receive a pizza delivery or anything from an outside company, then you need to tip the delivery person.
-If you eat a complimentary breakfast at your hotel, there is usually a tip jar somewhere.
-It’s your call if you leave anything but $1 can’t hurt – especially if it’s a high quality meal you’re getting for free.
-What’s $1 in the scheme of all that?
+If you eat a complimentary breakfast at your hotel, there is usually a tip jar set aside for the staff working that shift.
+It’s your call if you leave anything but $1 can’t hurt if you’re alone, up to $5 if you are with a few others – especially if it’s a high quality meal you’re getting for free.
+What’s a few dollars in the scheme of all that?
+They do replace food and clean tables so you can have a decent breakfast.
+Just don’t leave money on the table – breakfast buffets have a large turnover of guests, so staff may not clear the table before the next lot of guests arrive.
+Hand it to the staff if you can’t see a jar.

-My Tip: Whether it is the hotel server or a delivery person, tip them 15-20% of the bill total in cash.
+My Tip: Whether it is the hotel server or a delivery person, tip them a minimum of 10% of the bill total in cash, $1-5 if eating from a complimentary breakfast buffet.

 Depending on the eatery, will determine whether you should tip or not.